OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 SafetyNet is an Android API that creates a profile of the device using software and hardware information.
 This profile is then compared against a list of white-listed device models that have passed Android compatibility testing.
 Google [recommends](https://developers.google.com/android/reference/com/google/android/gms/safetynet/SafetyNet "SafetyNet Documentation") using the feature as "an additional in-depth defense signal as part of an anti-abuse system".

-What exactly SafetyNet does under the hood is not well documented, and may change at any time: When you call this API, the service downloads a binary package containing the device vaidation code from Google, which is then dynamically executed using reflection.
+What exactly SafetyNet does under the hood is not well documented, and may change at any time: When you call this API, the service downloads a binary package containing the device validation code from Google, which is then dynamically executed using reflection.
 An [analysis by John Kozyrakis](https://koz.io/inside-safetynet/ "SafetyNet: Google's tamper detection for Android") showed that the checks performed by SafetyNet also attempt to detect whether the device is rooted, although it is unclear how exactly this is determined.

-To use the API, an app may the SafetyNetApi.attest() method with returns a JWS message with the *Attestation Result*, and then check the following fields:
+To use the API, an app may call the SafetyNetApi.attest() method with returns a JWS message with the *Attestation Result*, and then check the following fields:

-- ctsProfileMatch: Of "true", the device profile matches one of Google's listed devices that have passed  Android compatibility testing.
+- ctsProfileMatch: If "true", the device profile matches one of Google's listed devices that have passed  Android compatibility testing.
 - basicIntegrity: The device running the app likely wasn't tampered with.

 The attestation result looks as follows.